Every single Investment Banking interview is going to ask the question - "Why Investment Banking?" and more specifically "Why this bank? / group?".

 The absolute best case-scenario is if you have a love and genuine interest in finance and also know who you want to work with.
 Meld both the love for finance response and the discussion on the people.

 Investment Banking is so different in terms of day-to-day work from anything else in high finance that bankers want to know that you are the right fit for it more so than your passion for finance.
 Investment Banking like any career is built on people.
-Finance is not rocket science and anyone can learn it, but personality and work ethic is not something that can be taught.
+Finance is not rocket science and anyone can learn it, but personality and work ethic are king.